• Features

 Image via Omnisend

-This ensures your popup content is relevant to the page visitors are on, thereby increasing engagement.
+This ensures that your Shopify popup content is relevant to the page visitors are on, effectively increasing engagement.

 You can also direct popups based on visitor behavior by navigating to Behavior > Display.
-Here are some of the options available to you:
+Here are some of the available options:

 • Time on page: Show the popup after a certain time delay or when the visitor is about to leave the page